JAForbes/blog/framework/readme.md

 	})

 	//display depends on a + b and view depends on display
-	//therefore whenever a or b change, how view is updated var view = display.map(function(){
+	//therefore whenever a or b change, our view is updated var view = display.map(function(){

 		return h('div', [